The value of knowledge - 4 ways organizations can manage information better

 That’s why organizations must direct information to one platform in order for employees to perform their work productively.

 Make sure that your employees know how to use the platform and what information needs to be on it.
-In addition, two-way communication should be enabled to facilitate sharing and requesting information without the usual obstacles.
+It's also important to enable two-way communication to make sharing and requesting information a breeze, without the usual obstacles.

 Embolden use of the platform or tool